Position: Science, Mathematics and Technology Teacher Fellow 2007, Department of Geological Sciences, University of Canterbury.

 Keith is concentrating on ways to explore what is going on underneath the ground.
 One of his first experiences was in the South Island, helping visiting Swiss scientists study the Alpine Fault.
 Holes were drilled for explosives, and when the explosives were set off, a multi-channel seismograph recorded the shock waves.
 Data was used to give a picture of hidden rock structures.

-There are other techniques to experience – Keith plans to visit coal mines and oil fields to find out how seismic exploration is used to locate geological structures that may contain mineral resources.
-One technique he will look at is called downhole logging, where measuring instruments are lowered into the ground behind a drill.
+There are other techniques to experience – Keith visited coal mines and oil fields to find out how seismic exploration is used to locate geological structures that may contain mineral resources.
+One technique he looked at is called downhole logging, where measuring instruments are lowered into the ground behind a drill.

-Keith also hopes to discover more about the ocean floor around New Zealand, using geophysical data obtained from the Research Vessel Nathaniel B. Palmer during a voyage from Antarctica to New Zealand.
+Keith hoped to discover more about the ocean floor around New Zealand, using geophysical data obtained from the Research Vessel Nathaniel B. Palmer during a voyage from Antarctica to New Zealand and he also travelled on the NIWA vessel, Tangaroa, when it was mapping the ocean floor.